 Loan data taken from the deeds registry can provide lending activity by lender, which has grown consistently in the area.
-By comparing the top chart (all loans held by each lender) to the bottom chart (lending activity by lender per year), it is possible to note that while the lending in the area has consistently grown, the amount per year varies from lender to lender.
-For example, annual lending increased considerably from 2009 to 2010 amongst most lenders.
+By comparing the top chart (all loans held by each lender) and the bottom chart (activity by lender per year) it is possible to note that, while the lending in the area has consistently grown the amount per year varies from lender to lender.
+As an example, annual lending decreased significantly from 2008, when the highest new lending activities by all lenders took place.